CloudyUnity/ScholsVault2025/Modules/Maths/Maths 1/Topics/Starting Info.md

 The Zero Vector:
 	$\overline{0} = (0, 0, 0)$

+When multiplying matrices, imagine the dot product, it's addition.
+Don't get it twisted!

 #bonus
 Transformations:
 	A matrix can represent a transformation in space (Often 2D or 3D)